wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/wwl-power-apps/introduction-power-platform/includes/2-what-is-power-platform.md

 Among the programs listed above, there are cross cutting features which enable the Power Platform to be leveraged to its full potential.
 Some of these are:

-**AI Builder** lets users and developers add AI capabilities to the workflows and PowerApps they create and use.
+**AI Builder** lets users and developers add AI capabilities to the workflows and Power Apps they create and use.
 AI Builder is a turnkey solution that allows you to easily add intelligence to your workflows and apps and predict outcomes to help improve business performance without writing code.

 **Common Data Service** is a scalable data service and app platform which lets users securely store and manage data from multiple sources and integrate that data in business applications using a common data model to ensure ease and consistency to users.
 Common Data Service is the common currency that enables the components of Power Platform to work together.
 It’s the foundation that enables the consolidation, display, and manipulation of data.